jakpat2/Tuna-Suite/README.md

 ---

+## 📂 Portable Data Storage
+Pulse is designed to be a portable application.
+All configuration files (`config.json`) and diagnostic logs are stored within the `Pulse` folder located in the same directory as your application executable.
+This ensures your settings are preserved even if you move the app.

+---

 ## ⚠️ Troubleshooting
-**"Waiting for music..." stays on screen?**
-*   **If using Pulse:** Ensure the Pulse Desktop app is running.
+*   **If using Pulse:** Check the logs in the `Pulse/logs` folder to verify the app is running correctly.
+Note that Pulse uses port `1608` to communicate.
 *   **If using OBS:** Make sure Tuna is running on port `1608`, make sure you have selected the right music source in Tuna.
-If Tuna is running on the port and you have selected the right music source try opening the overlay URL in your standard web browser.
-If prompted to "Allow access to applications on your device," click **Allow**.
-Click the Lock/Tune icon in the browser address bar to ensure Local Network access is permitted.
-Refresh the Browser Source in OBS.

 ---